coreshop/CoreShop/docs/docs/03_Development/06_Order/02_Storage_List.md

 # Storage List

-Order/Cart/Quote and Wishlist are basically the same, thats why abstracted the funcionality into it's own Bundle.
+In CoreShop, the functionalities of Order, Cart, Quote, and Wishlist are unified, thanks to the abstraction into a dedicated Bundle.

 ## Configuration

-The default Order StorageList Configuration looks like this:
+The default configuration for the Order StorageList is as follows:

 ```yaml
 core_shop_storage_list: